 Interactive Online Resources

 Excellent opportunity to get free and personalized assistance in learning Morse code.
 CWOps sponsor this program!
-Sessions are held Jan-Feb, Apr-May, and Sep-Oct.
+Sessions are held Jan-Feb, May-Jun, and Sep-Oct.
 Classes fill up fast, so signup early!

 Long Island CW Club Training